tilkinsc/Lua.NET/README.md

 Supports Lua5.4 Lua5.3 Lua5.2 Lua5.1 and LuaJIT

 Hardcoded to only use doubles and 64-bit integers.
-This CAN be changed with manual edits, but it wasn't fun writing this library.
-This code was made with with the default includes on a 64-bit windows 10 machine using Lua's and LuaJIT's makefiles.
 No DLL has to be built for this library as its included for you.
+Windows only.
+Linux is not supported, yet.

-Custom DLLs are supported as long as they don't change any call arguments or return values.
+Custom DLLs are supported when building from source; they must retain backwards compatibility with Lua.

 # Design Considerations / Usage

-Your delegates you pass to functions such as `lua_pushcfunction(...)` should be static.
+The delegates you pass to functions such as `lua_pushcfunction(...)` should be static.
-If you do not use static, then the lifetime of your functions should exceed the lifetime of the Lua the final Lua context you create during the course of the program.
+Otherwise, the lifetime of your functions should exceed the lifetime of the lua_State.
-Do not use lambdas.
-C# is liable to GC your delegates otherwise.
+Do not use lambdas, as C# is liable to GC them.
+A system to support lambdas may be added in the future, but it requires tracking lambda references.

 # Examples